Ficool

 At her side sat Prince Nexa Starfall, only nine years old, yet already brimming with a restless spirit.
-His violet eyes gleamed with boundless curiosity, his youthful face glowing with excitement as his small hands gripped the armrest of his chair.
-His neatly kept black hair lent an elegant touch to his charming features.
+His violet eyes gleamed with boundless curiosity, and his neatly kept black hair lent an elegant touch to his charming features.

 "Mother, do demons still wander in our world?
 Could they be hiding somewhere, waiting for the right time to strike?"

-Nexa's cheeks flushed, but he straightened his back, unwilling to be cowed.
+Nexa's cheeks flared pink, but he straightened his back.

-"I'm not afraid!
-One day, I'll become a Stellar Knight—the greatest knight Nebura has ever seen!
+"I'm gonna become a Stellar Knight one day, and the greatest knight Nebura's ever seen!
 I'll be as great as King Artha himself!"

-Queen Marie placed a tender yet firm hand on Nexa's shoulder, her violet eyes steady with reassurance.
+Queen Marie placed a tender yet firm hand on Nexa's shoulder.

 Her gentle smile filled Nexa with renewed determination.

-That warm afternoon, his family rested beneath the wide branches of a great tree just beyond Starhaven, at the edge of the forest that circled the city.
-Its thick canopy offered a peaceful shelter, away from the bustle of town, where the rustle of leaves and distant chirping of crickets filled the air.
+That warm afternoon, his family rested beneath the wide branches of a great tree outside Starhaven, at the edge of the forest that circled the town.
+Its thick canopy offered a peaceful shelter, away from the bustle of town.

 Suddenly, a tiger emerged from the brush, its golden eyes locked on them with a predatory glare.